Pirate FlagPirates and PrivateersPirate Flag

 While exploring the garden, Katherine learns that the house has a secret.
 She loves mysteries and immediately sets out to unravel the creatures’ riddle to find the secret.
 Once she does, she also discovers an old leather bag with a coat of arms on it, which becomes her grab bag.
 All is peaceful and calm until Sir Faithful Fortescue squawks an alarm: The garden is under attack!

 If I have any reservation about this audiobook, it’s the cover art.
 It’s not appealing to the eye and gives the wrong impression about what the book is about.
-This was not the case with either the cover art for the hardback or paperback versions – both of which come closer to hinting at what the book is about.
-The audio version is more reminiscent of virtual reality or steampunk, neither of which has anything to do with the story.
+This is not the case with either the cover art for the hardback or paperback versions – both of which come closer to hinting at what the story is about.
+The audio cover art is more reminiscent of virtual reality or steampunk, neither of which has anything to do with the story.

 Home